john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     6     Natalie    Potter      F   21   brunette     green         5
     7      Brenda     Jones      F   18     blonde     brown         6

-Notice the out of sequence indices?
+Notice the order is preserved in append, which you can tell by looking at the indices above.

-#### Concat
+#### concat

-Use `concat` to combine multiple dataframes in one swift movement.
+Use `concat` to do similar combining as with `append`, but you can do many data frames at the same time:

     In [15]: DFs = []
     In [16]: DFs.append(df[10:])